GUIDEWIRE SOFTWARE, INC.

 6. Promoting a Positive Work Environment

-The Company is committed to creating a supportive work environment and each employee is expected to create a respectful workplace culture that is free of harassment, intimidation, bias and unlawful discrimination.
+The Company is committed to creating a supportive work environment and each employee is expected to create a respectful workplace culture that is free of harassment, intimidation, bias, and unlawful discrimination.
 The Company is an equal opportunity employer and employment is based solely on individual merit and qualifications directly related to professional competence.
-The Company strictly prohibits discrimination or harassment of any kind on the basis of race, color, religion, veteran status, national origin, ancestry, pregnancy status, sex, gender identity or expression, age, marital status, mental or physical disability, medical condition, sexual orientation or any other characteristics protected by law.
+The Company strictly prohibits discrimination or harassment of any kind based on race, color, religion, veteran status, national origin, ancestry, pregnancy status, sex, gender identity or expression, age, marital status, mental or physical disability, medical condition, sexual orientation, or any other characteristics protected by law.

 7. Health and Safety

 The Company strives to provide each employee with a safe and healthy work environment.
-Each employee has responsibility for maintaining a safe and healthy workplace for all employees by following safety and health rules and practices and reporting accidents, injuries and unsafe equipment, practices or conditions.
+Each employee has responsibility for maintaining a safe and healthy workplace for all employees by following local laws and regulations concerning health and safety, whether related to occupational health and safety or resulting from a pandemic and complying with Company’s safety and health rules and practices, and reporting accidents, injuries, unsafe equipment, practices, or conditions.

 Violence and threatening behavior are not permitted.
 Employees should report to work in condition to perform their duties, free from the influence of illegal drugs or alcohol.
 The use of illegal drugs in the workplace will not be tolerated.

-The Company requires honest and accurate recording and reporting of information in order to make responsible business decisions.
+The Company requires honest and accurate recording and reporting of information to make responsible business decisions.
 For example, only the true and actual number of hours worked should be reported.